chaminduonline/ecommerce/README.md

 - Git installed on your system
 - Composer installed on your system
-- Node.js and npm installed on your system
+- Node.js and npm installed on your system NodeJS 18
-- PHP and Laravel installed on your system
+- PHP and Laravel installed on your system PHP 7.3 / Laravel 7
 - A database server (e.g., MySQL) installed and running

 ## Installation